 - General operating grants provide unrestricted funding to support a literary arts nonprofit’s mission, activities, and administrative needs.
 These grants are disbursed to nonprofits in a single payment and intended for use over a five-year period.

-- Literary arts nonprofits wishing to modify their application must withdraw their initial submission on Submittable and resubmit before the deadline.
+- Literary arts nonprofits wishing to modify their application must withdraw their initial submission on Submittable and reapply before the deadline.

 - The Literary Arts Fund is not responsible for applications not received by the deadline due to user error.
 Applicants may visit the Submitter Resource Center or contact Submittable for questions about using the platform and technical support.